WebCrew/Asonet-SNCMS/README.md

 # Asonet-SNCMS
- A PHP based Social Network CMS in development - not ready yet.
+ A PHP based Social Network CMS in development - not started not ready yet.
+ Good things takes time :)